1. What debts is the estate responsible for?

 Yes.
 Under Arizona law, up to $37,000 in statutory allowances is available to the surviving spouse and dependent children.
 These allowances take priority over all creditors except the expenses of administration.

 Federal retirement plan accounts are exempt from creditors, with only one exception – if the deceased person owed back child support.
 In other words, the deceased person’s 401k or 403b account may be transferred outside the reach of the deceased person’s creditors.
-Individual retirement accounts (“IRAs”) paid to Arizona beneficiaries are also exempt under state law, although there is a growing set of case law in other states that threatens to diminish the level of protection.
+Individual retirement arrangements (“IRAs”) paid to Arizona beneficiaries are also exempt under state law, although there is a growing set of case law in other states that threatens to diminish the level of protection.

 A surviving spouse may also qualify for a homestead exemption.
 This refers to the first $150,000 of equity in a primary residence.
 The surviving spouse may continue to enjoy the benefit of the homestead exemption, except a determined creditor could force a sale of the home if there is more than $150,000 in equity.
 The spouse would keep the first $150,000, but the balance would be available to creditors.